 No. Your COMPASS Placement Testing results are used to determine which English and Mathematics courses you should take first and whether any Reading courses are required.
+In some cases, noncredit literacy or English as a Second Language classes may be recommended before taking credit programming.
 Back to Top

 No. LCCC does not charge a fee for the first time you take the COMPASS Placement Test.
 Back to Top

-The estimated average time to complete all three sections of the COMPASS Placement Test is one hour and thirty minutes.
+The estimated average time to complete all three sections of the COMPASS Placement Test is 2 to 2.5 hours.
 Since the test is self-paced you may take more or less time to complete the full test.
 Back to Top

 You are not required to take all sections (English, Mathematics and Reading) of the COMPASS Placement Test at the same time; however, you must complete all sections before meeting with an Academic Advisor.
 Back to Top